Summary of Significant Accounting Policies

 The Company's reporting currency and the functional currency of all its operations is the U.S. dollar.
 Assets and liabilities of the Canadian parent company are translated to U.S. dollars using the applicable exchange rate as of the end of a reporting period.
 Income, expenses and cash flows are translated using an average exchange rate during the reporting period.
 Since the reporting currency as well as the functional currency of all entities is the U.S. Dollar there is no translation difference recorded.

 Impact of ASC 606 Adoption

-The Company recognizes revenue in terms of ASC 606 - Revenue from Contracts with Customers and includes a five-step revenue recognition model to depict the transfer of goods or services to customers in an amount that reflects the consideration in exchange for those goods or services.
+In January 2018, the Company adopted ASC 606 – Revenue from Contracts with Customers (ASC 606).
+Since the Company does not have any existing contracts, ASC 606 will be applied to all future contracts with customers.
+ASC 606 supersedes previous revenue recognition requirements in ASC 605 – Revenue Recognition and includes a five-step revenue recognition model to depict the transfer of goods or services to customers in an amount that reflects the consideration in exchange for those goods or services.
 The five steps are as follows:

 Revenue from hydrocarbon sales